ej8899/tinyapp/README.md

 [( back to top 🔺)](#about)
 ---
 ## Extra Features...
-- hide menu bar if not logged in
+Server side:
 - "quiet" mode to silence server-side feedback
     * use ```-quiet``` as starting argument
 - optional log file generation:
     * use ```-logfile``` as starting argument
 - chain input arguments such as:
     * ```-quiet -logfile``` to quiet server visual feedback, but create log file instead

+Client/web side:
+- hide menu bar if not logged in
 - incorrect password sends error to user
 - trying to create duplicate accounts sends error to user
 - _stretch_: shows total clicks on a tiny url (in edit page)